mathematicalthinking/encompass/docs/api.md

 - Admins can update any user
 - PdAdmin and Teachers can update users they created
 - Anyone can update themself

+## GET /api/sections

+Returns all sections user has access to

+- Admins get all sections
+- all should have access to sections with assignments user is assigned to -